 Jury Verdict Research has some interesting statistics on the value of different types of medical malpractice.

 Malpractice cases are among the toughest to pick.
 We have taken great pride in getting verdicts and settlements in malpractice cases that other lawyers have summarily turned down.
 It really makes you feel super smart when that happens.
 But I know we have turned down many seven-figure malpractice cases in the last 10 years.
-Everyone approaches these cases from different angles and sometimes one malpractice attorney sees what another attorney does not.
+Everyone approaches these cases from various angles and sometimes one malpractice attorney sees what another attorney does not.

 But that comes with a lot of caveats.
-The biggest one: what you can get a jury to give you is very different from what you can collect in Maryland because of the cap on non-economic damages.
+The biggest one: what you can get a jury to give you differs greatly from what you can collect in Maryland because of the cap on non-economic damages.
 We have tried a lot of wrongful death cases where you can’t even get to that 25th percentile because of the chasm between what a jury thinks is fair and what Maryland law.

 Anyway, these are the numbers: